securefederatedai/openfl/docs/flow_interface.rst

 **Important Note**

 The OpenFL workflow interface is experimental, subject to change, and is currently limited to single node execution.
+To setup and launch a real federation, see :doc:`running_the_federation`

 What is it?
 ===========